nextpyp/pyp/docs/workshop/dhvi_day3.rst

     * Notice that the **FSC near Nyquist is positive** indicating the presence of duplicate particles

-    * The histogram of *Per-Particle Scores* shows a bimodal distribution that will allow to filter out bad particles
+    * The histogram of *Per-Particle Scores* shows a bimodal distribution that will allow us to filter out bad particles

 .. nextpyp:: Step 3: Particle filtering
   :collapsible: open